Exploring unique country borders revealed some of the best road cycling routes I've seen: A case for adopting abandoned railways into bike paths.

 Besides another fascinating section of the Belgian border, Vennbahn also introduced me to RAVeL in Wallonia.
 Finally, that is the real success story here.

 RAVeL stands for "Autonomous Network of Slow Lanes" in English and has over 1,500 km of paths that used to be old railway lines or towpaths [2].
-Someone could argue that such an extent is not too impressive compared with other regions.
-The US' Rails to Trails amounts to over 40,200 km of paths [3], ~27 times more than Wallonia has.
+Someone could argue that such an extent is not too impressive compared with other regions; for example, the US' Rails to Trails amounts to over 40,200 km of paths [3], ~27 times more than Wallonia has.
 But considering Wallonia is roughly 582 times smaller than the US, there is no contest.
 Rather than individual examples, RAVeL is a network where one can smoothly go from one to another across the entire region, which makes the experience so much better.
 It is like with driving; the best is to have fun roads between nice destinations – from where one can freely pick more fun roads to continue.
 There is no gap in the experience.

 Here are a few things that captured my attention on RAVeLs that I happily cycled on: